The Trump Era has brought us a campaign against a new moral crime known as “normalization.”

 I’m not arguing that Trump is a good president.
 I’m not even denying that he is a worse than usual president.
 In fact, I have insisted on it.
 And I’m definitely not arguing that the “lesser of two evils” argument is an all-purpose excuse for bad behavior by a member of your political tribe.
 That’s an argument that is unconvincing at best and a garbage hot take at worst.

 But the silver lining of the Trump presidency is that it takes the edge off of attempts to glamorize politics or to over-exalt the office of the presidency.

 Those who insist on viewing Trump as a totally unprecedented politician are trying to talk themselves into is the notion that this giant juggernaut of government power we’ve built would be just fine, would be no threat at all, would work beautifully to improve everyone’s lives—if only the right, decent, “normal” people were in charge.
 They want to evade the fact that dishonesty and pandering and ambition and vanity are built into the DNA of politics and politicians.

 Yet if someone they despise so much, someone they regard as so wicked and dangerous, can get himself elected to wield the immense power they have invested in the federal government—then maybe they should reconsider giving the government so much power in the first place.
 Reagan used to say that a government big enough to give you everything you want is also big enough to take everything you’ve got.
 Similarly, a presidency powerful to enough to do all the wonderful good things you imagine is also powerful enough to do all of the awful things you fear.

-People who rail against “normalizing” Trump want to pretend their being vigilant against tyranny, but they’re not.
-If they wanted to vigilant, they would be vigilant against everyone.
+People who rail against “normalizing” Trump want to pretend they’re being vigilant against tyranny, but they’re not.
+If they wanted to be vigilant, they would be vigilant against everyone.
 Because Donald Trump is like every other politician, only more so.